RequirementEngineering/ch-re-STDBrando/SRS.md

 (2017) ANALISIS CLINICOS.
 April 5, 2019, from Grupo quimico:
 http://grupoquimico.com.mx/pdf/art1.pdf

 ##### Overview
 The rest of this document will cointain information of the system.
 Section 2 will give an overall description of the system, it will talk about the people involved in it, what will the system will be expected to do, functions and constraints.
 Section 3 will focus on the specific requirements the system has to deliver using use case diagrams.
+The appendix will cointain information on the elicitacion and business process model.
 ## Overall Description

 ##### Product Perspective
-This system consists of a application that will save a number of appointments each one with a set of customer information in a database.
+This system consists of a independent application that will save information each one with customer, doctor, clinic trial information in a database.
-Each time the employee has to create, modify or delete, there will be a number of components in the interface so the system can communicate with the database and apply these changes.
+Each time the employee has to create, modify or delete any of these elements, there will be a number of components in the interface so the system can communicate with the database and apply these changes.
 ##### Product Functions
 Main actions that the system should perform:
-* Create, modify and delete patient information
+* Create, modify and delete patient, doctor, user and clinic trial information.
-* Manage information of the doctors in the clinic and patients assigned
+* Manage information of the doctors in the clinic and patients assigned.
-* Manage users (employee data and information) into system
+* Manage users (employee data and information) into system.
-* Manage trial information (prices, trial available)
+* Manage trial information (prices, trial available).
 ##### User characteristics
 | User    | Details           |
 | ------------- |:-------------:|